bezmoradi/tutorials/go/06-struct.md

 # Go > Struct

 It is short for **struct**ure which can be thought of as a collection of properties that are related together but have different types.
-The struct data structure in Go is kind of the same as a class in other programming languages.
+The struct data structure in Go is kind of the same as a class in other programming languages:

 ```go
 package main